polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 An extrinsic is a general term for a piece of data that is originated outside of the runtime, included into a block and leads to some action.
 This includes user-initiated transactions as well as inherent transactions which are placed into the block by the block-builder.

 It is a SCALE-encoded array typically consisting of a version number, signature, and varying data types indicating the resulting runtime function to be called.
-Extrinsics take two forms: [inherent](#inherent-transactions) and [transactions](#transaction).
+Extrinsics can take two forms: [inherents](#inherent-transactions) and [transactions](#transaction).
 For more technical details, see the [Polkadot spec](https://spec.polkadot.network/#id-extrinsics){target=\_blank}.

 ## Existential Deposit

 The minimum balance an account is allowed to have in the [Balances pallet](https://paritytech.github.io/polkadot-sdk/master/pallet_balances/index.html){target=\_blank}.

 Accounts cannot be created with a balance less than the existential deposit amount.
 If an account balance drops below this amount, the Balances pallet uses [a FRAME System API](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.dec_ref){target=\_blank} to drop its references to that account.

-If all of the references to an account are dropped, the account can be [reaped](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.allow_death){target=\_blank}.
+If a reference to an account is dropped, the account can be [reaped](https://paritytech.github.io/substrate/master/frame_system/pallet/struct.Pallet.html#method.allow_death){target=\_blank}.

 ## Fork Choice Rule/Strategy